cherrydoggy/generic-thumbnail-studio/README.md

 # future
 This app is currently very simple.
 A basic understanding of CSS and HTML might be require to utilize it efficiently.
 In the future the app will be easier to use for non-programmers.

+# support
+If you need support with this app or want to set up your own Reddit TTS Compilation channel, add me on discord: cherrydog#1778